bcgov/platform-developer-docs/openshift-project-resource-quotas.md

 ## Storage quotas:

-All storage sizes are in GiB.
-All storage quotas include 60 persistent volume claims (PVCs).
+The following storage quotas are currently available on the Platform.
+All storage sizes are in GiB and represent the **maximum** for the combined storage for **all PVCs within the namespace**.
+All storage quotas allow for up to 60 persistent volume claims (PVCs).

 ```
 storage-1: Overall Storage: 1 GiB, Backup Storage: 0.5 GiB